 There are a wide variety of benefits to joining a credit union, ranging from the financial perks to the friendly atmosphere.
-These organizations function like banks and offer most of the same services, but, as a general rule, they tend to be warmer and homier.
+Credit unions function like banks and offer most of the same services, but, as a general rule, they tend to be warmer and homier.
 If you want to feel like family when opening and using accounts or discussing your monetary hopes and problems, a credit union has a warm hearth waiting for you.

 But just what is a credit union, the positives, and what to consider before joining?
 A credit union is essentially a not-for-profit member-owned version of a bank.
 Once you become a member, you can open savings and checking accounts and obtain loans and credit cards, there are also additional member benefit services.
 Most offer some level of investment services as well.
 Yet rather than making money by charging customers interest and fees and then reinvesting it all for the business's profit, credit unions return their profits to their members in the form of lower-rate loans and higher-rate savings accounts.

 Benefits of a Credit Union

 Credit unions are founded on the philosophy of people helping people, says Stephen Lark, vice president of marketing and corporate development for Communication Federal Credit Union, located in Oklahoma City, Oklahoma.
 "We look at fee structure and locations to make sure [they] benefit the greater good," he says.
-In fact, when you join a credit union, you become an owner, and that status translates into certain privileges:
+In fact, when you join a credit union, you become an owner, and that status translates into positives and certain privileges:

 - Lower rates on loans and credit cards.
 One of the main benefits of credit unions are that they offer some of the best rates on credit products such as car loans, mortgages and credit cards.
 They provide fee-free checking accounts and savings accounts, too, without requiring a substantial minimum balance.
 That can be a huge relief when your funds dip into the single digits.